mouseless/mouseless.codes/contents/tedious-work.md

 ## We are ready to tackle all the tedious work !

-At Mouseless, we don't just face complex software challenges; we welcome them with enthusiasm.
+We don't just face complex software challenges; we welcome them with enthusiasm.

 Our strategy transforms the seemingly tedious into gateways for innovation and advancement.
 Specializing in custom software development, we craft bespoke solutions that align perfectly with your business objectives.
 Let us empower your digital infrastructure to not just meet the curve but redefine it.

+:br

 ::box-layout{display=flex}